bids-standard/bids-specification/src/99-appendices/03-hed.md

 individual event, you can assign HED tags for each distinct categorical value in an accompanying `*_events.json` sidecar and allow the analysis tools to make the association with individual event instances during analysis.
-The column name in the `*_events.tsv` names the type of categorical variable.
+The column name in the `*_events.tsv` identifies the type of categorical variable.
 The following `*_events.tsv` file has one categorical variable called `mycodes` that takes on three possible values: `Fixation`, `Button`, and `Target`.